OpenMoonRay/openmoonray-docs/docs/user-reference/how-to-guides/checkpoint-resume/exr-metadata.md

 </table>

 ## Example Metadata Output
-In this example, sample.exr was constructed in single checkpoint render.
-The file was dumped as a checkpoint file three times.
-The 3rd checkpoint was created by signal-based checkpoint logic.
+In this example, sample.exr was overwritten 3 times by checkpoint output logic.
+1st and 2nd checkpoint write was done by regular checkpoint output.
+3rd checkpoint write was done by signal-based checkpoint.

 ```bash
 > oiiotool -info -v sample.exr